 (b) As used in OAR 340 division 218 means an Oregon Title V Operating Permit established under OAR 340-218-0090.

-(56) "Generic PSEL" means: [Table not included.
-See ED.
-NOTE.]
+(59) "Generic PSEL" means the levels for the pollutants listed in Table 5.

-NOTE: Sources are eligible for a generic PSEL if expected emissions are less than or equal to the levels listed in the table above.
+NOTE: Sources are eligible for a generic PSEL if expected emissions are less than or equal to the levels listed in Table 5.
 Baseline emission rate and netting basis do not apply to pollutants at sources using generic PSELs.

+(60)(a) “Greenhouse Gases” or “GHGs” means the aggregate group of six greenhouse gases: carbon dioxide, nitrous oxide, methane, hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride.
+Each gas is also individually a greenhouse gas.

+(b) The definition of greenhouse gases in subsection (a) of this section does not include, for purposes of division 216, 218, and 224, carbon dioxide emissions from the combustion or decomposition of biomass except to the extent required by federal law.

-(57) "Growth Allowance" means an allocation of some part of an airshed's capacity to accommodate future proposed major sources and major modifications of sources.
+(61) "Growth Allowance" means an allocation of some part of an airshed's capacity to accommodate future proposed major sources and major modifications of sources.

-(58) "Immediately" means as soon as possible but in no case more than one hour after a source knew or should have known of an excess emission period.
+(62) "Immediately" means as soon as possible but in no case more than one hour after a source knew or should have known of an excess emission period.